 As a bamboo lover, habitual traveler, and digital nomad, there are few things I enjoy more than a long journey to an exotic bamboo grove.
-Travel restrictions related to COVID have made these excursions pretty difficult of late, but not impossible.
-Last month I had the pleasure of visiting Berlin, Germany.
+Travel restrictions related to COVID made these excursions pretty difficult for a while, but not impossible.
+In 2022 I had the pleasure of visiting Berlin, Germany.
 Although it’s one of the least likely places to go in search of bamboo, I did stumble across a wide variety of species at Berlin’s Botanical Garden.
 I even spotted a rare and remarkable specimen of Dendrocalamus strictus, one of my favorite species of giant bamboo, in the tropical greenhouse.
+And more recently, I identified several clumps of Iron Bamboo growing in Mozambique.

 Dendrocalamus strictus is a species of giant, tropical bamboo native to the tropics of Northeast India and Southeast Asia.
 It also grows in Malaysia, Indonesia, and the Philippines.
 In India, it has earned the nickname Calcutta Bamboo.
 In other places, they call it Male Bamboo or Solid Bamboo.
-And in parts of Indonesia, it goes by the local Malay moniker Bambu Batu.
+And in parts of Indonesia, it goes by the local Malay moniker Bambu Batu, which can also translate as Iron Bamboo.
 This unusually strong variety of timber bamboo has many industrial applications, for construction and paper-making.
 But it’s rarely found outside the tropical and subtropical climes of Southern Asia.

 This article is part of an ongoing series about different species of bamboo.
 To learn more about this fascinating subfamily of grasses, check out some of these other articles.